Creating a welcoming and inclusive environment for people to learn, work and live.

 UCL acknowledged that negative behaviour such as harassment and bullying was taking place.
 But without insight into specific idents, the scale of the problem or patterns of behaviour, it had been restricted to reactive responses to seemingly isolated cases.

-UCL launched Culture Shift and Full Stop as one, communicating the benefits of the platform to staff and students alongside clear messaging about the importance of bringing about positive and lasting change.
+UCL launched Culture Shift's Report And Support and Full Stop as one, communicating the benefits of the platform to staff and students alongside clear messaging about the importance of bringing about positive and lasting change.

 It made clear its commitment to no longer excuse poor behaviour, or minimise the experiences of those affected.
 Plus, highlighted that all members of the UCL community could play an active role in shaping a welcoming and inclusive environment for students and staff.

 Culture Shift gave staff and students a platform that made it easy to report incidents – anonymously, if preferred – and access links to relevant support.